Yoga Retreat with Lumiere Zen Garden Yoga in the Sierra de Córdoba

 This area is known as La Judería which means the Jewish Quarter.

-The Roman Temple of Córdoba: Some Brief Facts
+Visting Córdoba’s Roman Temple: Some Brief Facts

 Standing incongruously in what is now a pedestrianised area of shops and bars in Córdoba, it still strikes me that there is a Roman temple in the middle of all of that.